Package Management in Python#

 /home/User/mambaforge/envs/pct/bin/python

-command now points to the Python in the pct
+environment.
+Also, the Python interpreter now points to the Python 3.12 version installed in the pct

-It is a good practice to avoid installing packages to the base
+It is good practice to avoid installing packages to the base

 environment.